Keyboardsheep/SirenBot/README.md

 Fun:

-siren mycat - Shows some of my kitties siren cat - Shows some random kitties siren dog - Shows some random doggos siren httpcat - Shows some http kitties siren roll ([optional amount of sides on the die] [optional "-s" to roll the die privately in DMs]) - Rolls a die which is perfect for games like DnD
+siren chatbot <message> - Lets you have a conversation with Siren siren bread - Shows some random bread siren catfact - Shows a random cat fact siren dogfact - Shows a random dog fact siren lovetest <name one> and <name two> - Test the chance of a successful relationship siren sheep - Shows some random sheep siren mycat - Shows some of my kitties siren cat - Shows some random kitties siren dog - Shows some random doggos siren httpcat - Shows some http kitties siren roll ([optional amount of sides on the die] [optional "-s" to roll the die privately in DMs]) - Rolls a die which is perfect for games like DnD
 (More coming soon)

+Utility:

+siren covid - Shows some stats about covid siren iplookup <ip address> - Shows some info about an IP (More coming soon)

 Music: